 Dinking is an important skill but its true function is often misunderstood by beginning and even some intermediate players.
-It’s is not simply the activity of hitting soft shots from your kitchen line into your opponent’s kitchen area.
-Well, that’s technically what it is, but what it REALLY is is a whole strategy of moving your opponents around so as to create an opportunity for you to score a point; most often through their unforced error but about a third of the time through your being “handed” (although you really created it) an opportunity to put the ball away and score.
+It’s not simply the activity of hitting soft shots from your kitchen line into your opponent’s kitchen area.
+Well, that’s technically what it is, but what it REALLY is a whole strategy of moving your opponents around so as to create an opportunity for you to score a point; most often through their unforced error but about a third of the time through your being “handed” (although you really created it) an opportunity to put the ball away and score.

 Dinking can be done successfully in a variety of ways.
 We do not hold the three courses below to be the end-all and be-all go-to for every way to dink successfully.
 Instead it teaches (in Beginners’ Dinking) and enhances (in Intermediate Dinking) ONE good way to go about it.
 In Advanced Dinking the philosophy is expanded further, getting into strategy and creating winners.